opiproject/opi-prov-life/COORDINATION.md

 Will require changes in BIOS/UEFI.
 No defacto standards in BIOS/UEFI <-> BMC communication.

 ***SE> Why is this a con for in-band approach?
-There is no depdndency on BIOS/UEFI<-> BMC communication here, right?
+There is no dependency on BIOS/UEFI<-> BMC communication here, right?

 ### Assumption